Jabble/tamu-rdm-workshops/modules/data-analysis.md

 # Data analysis
+## Module Objectives
-- what is data capable of, limitations of data
+- Understand what data are capable of, and the limitations of data